shaktilucifer/Erudite/README.md

   - [ ] book rating
   - [ ] Edit the user entered functionalities
   - [ ] Innovative idea.
 Add a grid which tracks everyday of the year and the book and amount of pages read per day shown with different colors
+  - [ ] Clock to start and stop reading period, hours read, pages read
+  - [ ] Sync kindle or some other e ink reader?
+(Moonshot)

 Input for getting pages read by date
 Ex: 01/01/2022 - 228 pages